kloddy/kloddy.github.io/index.md

  It is a site that passionate players use to upload created custom maps, spells, and other custom graphical details for Warcraft 3.
  I learned a lot about programming basics by tinkering with the World Editor that was provided with the game.
  I made two submissions on the site; one involved a pack of spells to be used in a custom map, and the other was a re-creation of an ability from World of Warcraft.
 The forum moderators are very picky about the types of submissions they approve, but both of mine were approved.
-You can view them [here](https://www.hiveworkshop.com/threads/disarm-v1-0.155163/) and [here](https://www.hiveworkshop.com/threads/death-grip-v1-02-final.155610/)
+You can view them by clicking [here](https://www.hiveworkshop.com/threads/disarm-v1-0.155163/) or [here](https://www.hiveworkshop.com/threads/death-grip-v1-02-final.155610/).
  This further blossomed into a healthy interest in computer science which lead me to get my Associates degree in Computer Information Systems.

 # Website Made Using Jekyll